aleixcanalda/TheChosenModel/theory2.md

 The DOPE assessment method of the program gives as output a DOPE profile that can be inputed into a graphical program to create a plot for the profile.
 This plot has in the X axis the position of each residue and in the Y axis the DOPE score per residue.
 Laslty, it has to be taken into account that the score is unnormalized with respect to the protein size and has an arbitrary scale, therefore scores from different proteins cannot be compared directly.

+# Asessment of the program

+In this section there will be a global assessments of the strengths and weaknesses of TheChosenModel.

 ## Strengths

 * Our program is capable of fully forming protein macrocomplexes from an input of pairs of interacting chains in said macrocomplex.